csskit/csskit/website/benchmarks.md

 every character and classify them into meaningful tokens.
 Lexer performance directly impacts all downstream operations.

+The target is to have most files lex in under 2ms (2000 microseconds).

 <div id="criterion-lex-chart" style="width: 100%; height: 400px;"></div>

 #### Minification Performance

 **What this measures:** Time spent applying minification transformations to already-parsed CSS.

 This isolates the minification logic from parsing overhead, measuring how efficiently csskit can compress CSS once it's already in memory.
 Improvements here make the `csskit min` command faster without affecting other operations.

 <div id="criterion-minify-chart" style="width: 100%; height: 400px;"></div>

 #### String Parsing by Length

-**What this measures:** How parsing performance scales with input size across different CSS string lengths.

-This synthetic benchmark tests csskit's algorithmic efficiency by measuring parsing time across various input sizes.
-It helps identify whether the parser has good O(n) linear scaling or if there are performance cliffs at certain input sizes.
+**What this measures:** The time it takes for csskit to look up a keyword.
+CSS has a lot of keywords for a programming language, with close to 2,500 different keywords like `width`, `inherit`, `red`, and so on.
+An important but small aspect of parsing is determining one keyword from another.

+Comparing strings between a list of 2500 possibilities would take too long so instead csskit performs some tricks to speed this up.
+Extracting a keyword should take mere nanoseconds, and should be roughly consistent for keywords of any length.
+The target is under 20ns per lookup, regardless of the length.

 <div id="criterion-fromstr-chart" style="width: 100%; height: 400px;"></div>